fullstackleo777/bash-scripts/README.md

 # bash-scripts
-General use custom .bashrc files
+General use custom .bashrc and .sh files

 ## Instructions